smita-deshmane/Bike-Share-Data-Analysis/README.md

 ![Trip Duration in Weekday ](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/45002335-1568-4581-8573-ac75b951af8f)

 #### 5. Frequency of Rides per Hour for Members and Casual Riders
-The line graph illustrates distinct variations in the frequency of rides per hour for both annual members and casual riders.
+The line graph illustrates variations in the frequency of rides per hour for both annual members and casual riders.
 Both rider type experience peak usage at 5pm.
 Members showing peak hour in the morning at 8am as well.

 ![Rides Started per Hour](https://github.com/smita-deshmane/Bike-Share-Data-Analysis/assets/127545460/d95f8607-4f17-4092-8a1a-b64c014d09c6)